Blendify/blender-manual/trunk/blender_docs/manual/getting_started/basics/navigating/3d_view.rst

    If you get lost in 3D space, which is not uncommon, two hotkeys will help you:
-   :kbd:`Home` changes the view so that you can see all objects (:menuselection:`View --> View All` menu entry), while :kbd:`Numpad.` zooms the view to the currently selected objects when in perspective mode (:menuselection:`View --> View Selected` menu entry).
+   :kbd:`Home` changes the view so that you can see all objects (:menuselection:`View --> View All` menu entry), while :kbd:`NumpadPeriod` zooms the view to the currently selected objects when in perspective mode (:menuselection:`View --> View Selected` menu entry).